dan-singer/IGME-230/projects/project-1/230-project-1-content.md

 ## Gameplay
 ![Gameplay](mockup-2.png "Gameplay")
 ### Mechanics
-- The player can fight each of the GL5s in any order, with the exception of the final one, which must be fought after beating the others.
+- The player can fight each of the GL5s in any order, with the exception of the final one, which must be fought after defeating the others.
-- They can pilot their ship and fly in any direction.
+- The player can pilot their ship and fly in any direction.
 The camera will follow the ship everywhere, so it will be one large "room" rather than several smaller ones.
-- There will be 4 GL5s to destroy, and each will give the player an additional unit of health.
+- There will be 4 GL5s to destroy, and each will raise the players's maximum health by one unit.
 - Health and score pickups will be availble throughout the world.

 ### Controls
 - Keyboard controls only.
 - Navigate ship: Arrows or WASD
-- Fire projectile: Space
+- Fire projectile: Space or Left Click
 - Pause: Escape or Backspace

 ### Player Learning
-Before the game starts, a message will be displayed stating: "Arrows/WASD = Move.
+Before the game starts, a message will be displayed stating, "Arrows/WASD = Move.
 Space = Fire."
-No other control instructions will be given, as the core mechanics are pretty simple.
+No other control instructions will be given, as the core mechanics are fairly simple, and the lack of instructions will generate a sense of isolation.

 ## Other
 - Music will be original and created with FL Studio.